 - 1. After general anaesthesia, you may: - experience discomfort in the throat after tracheal intubation. - experience side effects of anaesthesia including feel tired, drowsy, nausea or vomiting.
 Inform the nurse if symptoms persist or worsen. - 2.
-You may be placed on a device that provides pain medication whenever you press a demand button (called a PCA, or Patient Controlled Analgesia) if needed. - 3.
 Please inform the nurse of wound pain.
-Proper pain relief treatment by injection or oral medication may be prescribed by the doctor. - 4.
+Proper pain relief treatment by injection or oral medication may be prescribed by the doctor. - 3.
+You may be placed on a device that provides pain medication whenever you press a demand button (called a PCA, or Patient Controlled Analgesia) if needed. - 4.
 You should use a semi-recumbent position to facilitate lung expansion and change position regularly to facilitate drainage from the chest cavity. - 5.
-Oxygen may be required for a short period of time.
-It will be weaned off gradually. - 6.
 A chest drain is used to drain out the body fluid, blood and air.
 You must ensure the drainage tube is stayed in place.
-Do not pull, twist, clamp and apply pressure on the drainage tube. - 7.
+Do not pull, twist, clamp and apply pressure on the drainage tube. - 6.
 The chest drains will be removed after the operation according to individual's condition.
-Usually 2-3 days. - 8.
-You may have an indwelling urinary catheter in your bladder, nurse will measure and monitor your urine; this would normally be taken out the next morning. - 9.
-Physiotherapists may be referred as doctor's advice to instruct you how to cough and help you to expand your lungs to prevent a chest infection. - 10.
-The hospital stay is typically for 5-7 days which may vary with health condition of the patient.
+Usually 1-2 days. - 7.
+You may have an indwelling urinary catheter in your bladder, nurse will measure and monitor your urine; this would normally be taken out the next morning. - 8.
+Physiotherapists may be referred as doctor's advice to instruct you how to cough and help you to expand your lungs to prevent a chest infection. - 9.
+The hospital stay is typically for 2-3 days which may vary with health condition of the patient.